F1 joy for Mercedes as Russell tops Brazilian GP sprint race - WHIZ News

 “This is an amazing result.
 So from there we should be able to work as a team and hold off hopefully the guys behind,” Hamilton said.

-Max Verstappen will start in third position.
+Max Verstappen will start in third place.
 He and his Red Bull team have already been crowned F1 champions.

-Alonso will start back in 15th place and did not hide his anger against Ocon after being forced wide.
+Alonso tried to overtake Ocon on the opening lap.
+It didn’t go well for Alonso who was later deemed by stewards to have been at fault.

 “Just lost the front wing.
 Thanks to our friend,” Alonso said sarcastically on team radio.
 “He pushed me in Turn 4 and then finally in the straight.
 Well done.”